- Entertainment and Media»

 - Cartoons & Animation

 Title: Seraphim Call

 Age Rating: 7+ (some mature themes)

 Summary: The year is 2010.
 Silently sitting upon the Pacific Ocean, the floating city of Neo Acropolis stands as a marvel of human architecture and engineering, where normal people lead their normal lives in a world of amazing technological advancement.
-However, in the careful observation of 11 specific young women whose lives are intertwined by ties both intimate and distant, it is evident that within the ordinary, the extraordinary can be found.
+However, in the careful observation of 11 specific young women whose lives are intertwined by ties both intimate and distant and each struggling to overcome the weaknesses and insecurities that haunt them, it may very well be true that, within the ordinary, the extraordinary can be found.

 Sadly, Seraphim Call was not the 'all that and a bag of chips' I was expecting it to be, but I blame my expectations being unreasonable rather than the show itself.
-If you want to see an anime that delves deep into the minds of its characters while also being one of the most creative shows out there, then I would give this series the highest recommendation.
-Just be warned that the ending will be a mild, pleasant anticlimax where a profound and moving grand finale should have been.
+However, there's absolutely no reason at all that this profound little show should have been relegated to the bargain bin of history.
+If you want to see an anime that delves deep into the minds of its characters while also being one of the most creative and thematic shows out there, then I would give this series the highest recommendation.
+Just be warned that the ending will be a mild, pleasant anticlimax where a poignant and moving grand finale should have been.

 Final Score: 8 out of 10.
-This unexpected shoujo anime by Sunrise proves that a series can indeed be carried by its characters alone, but a weak episode here and there as well as a subdued finale serve only to dampen its brilliance.
+This unexpected shoujo anime by Sunrise proves that a series can indeed be carried by its characters alone, but a weak episode here and there as well as a subdued finale serve only to dampen Seraphim Call's brilliance.